rachellevanger/tda-persistence-explorer/README.md

 ## Troubleshooting

 The installer attempts to download the CImg and PHAT dependencies.
-If `wget` or `git` are not available on your system this step will fail and the installation will abort. `wget` and `git` are important utilities for downloading files from the internet from the command line.
+If `wget` or `git` are not available on your system, this step will fail and the installation will abort. `wget` and `git` are important utilities for downloading files from the internet from the command line.

 On Mac OS X, `wget` is best obtained with Homebrew.